uipath-certification/uipath-certification.github.io/_posts/2020-9-9-act-recommended-for-desktop-reocording.md

 Option C is correct.

-Desktop recording is used when you automate more steps in the same window
+While you can use desktop recording at any time, the best (recommended) place to use it is when you need to automate multiple steps in the same window.
+It is cleaner and easier this way.

+Also, you can Task Capture for documentation of all the steps.
+It's a great tool for getting all the steps that will generate a PDD and it will also produce a working XAML file for your developers, cutting the developement cycle significantly.
+Please note, Task Capture is not on the exam but I thought I would give you this helpful tip.